 This is where you have students do something related to the reading.
 You can teach/have students review some of the key vocabulary in the passage, or do something like a prediction task.

-In the case I mentioned previously, I told my students that they were going to read a story about a guy who lived in an airport for 17 years and only left eventually because he got sick and had to go to the hospital.
+In the case I mentioned previously, I told my students that they were going to read a story about a guy who lived in an airport for 17 years.
+And that he only left eventually because he got sick and had to go to the hospital.
 The students had to guess why they think he stayed there so long.

-Students compare answers with a partner and then you can check together as a class.
+Students compare answers with a partner or small group and then you can check together as a class.
 You can go into a bit more depth with explanations at this stage if necessary.

 Step #5: Application